-Section 911 of the Housing and Community Development Act of 1992 requires that specific procedures be followed for subsidy layering review when Tax Credits and HUD assistance are combined in a single project.
+Section 911 of the Housing and Community Development Act of 1992 requires that specific procedures be followed for subsidy layering review when Tax Credits and United States Department of Housing and Urban Development (HUD) assistance are combined in a single project.
 Sponsors of projects that combine HUD assistance and Tax Credits should be aware that subsidy layering review must be completed for their projects, and should contact the CDA to receive additional information prior to submitting their application.